Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-Constructed with Ronix's Koal Classic technology, this board boasts a wood laminate wrap for improved dampening and a traditional surf feel.
-The Fin-S system with fiberglass fins ensures quick adjustments and reliable tracking.
+The swallowtail shape enhances maneuverability, allowing for controlled bottom turns and fluid movement on the wake’s lip.
+Constructed with Ronix’s Koal Classic technology, the board incorporates a wood laminate wrap for natural dampening and a traditional surf feel.
+The Fin-S system with fiberglass fins ensures precise tracking and quick adjustments on the water.

-Available in sizes up to 5'6", it accommodates riders weighing 170 lbs and above, making it an ideal choice for larger surfers.
+Available up to 5'6", the Koal Classic Fish supports riders weighing 170 lbs and above, making it ideal for bigger surfers.
+Whether carving the wake or cruising casually, it delivers a versatile and enjoyable ride.

 Pros of this Board